Opinion | A Democratic special election win suggests GOP attacks over crime failed

 In fact, almost every Democrat who lost that year did as well or better than you would have predicted given the ideological makeup of their district.
 The ones who lost were mostly members who rode into office in Republican-leaning districts in the Democratic sweep of 2018 and would have always been vulnerable in a high-turnout presidential year.

-So this is the challenge Democrats face.
-They can fall back into the defensive crouch with which they are so familiar, convinced that every Republican attack must be turning voters against them.
+So this is the challenge Democrats face: They can fall back into the defensive crouch with which they are so familiar, convinced that every Republican attack must be turning voters against them.
 Or they can believe the evidence we’ve seen that those attacks don’t necessarily work, and keep talking about the approach they believe will produce a safer and more just society.

 An increase in crime does risk a reversion to the bad old politics and policies of the past.
 But it doesn’t have to be that way — if Democrats can have the courage of their convictions.